Common Korean Mistakes Beginners Make - And Why They Keep Happening

 Delivered with complete sincerity and zero awareness of what had just happened.
 It took me a moment to respond.

-The contrast between the formal 저는 and what followed was so stark it was almost artistic.
+The gap between the polite 저는 and what came after it was pretty hard to ignore.
 We spent the rest of that lesson talking about the difference between words that mean the same thing on paper and words that carry completely different social weight — 매우, 정말, 엄청, 되게, 진짜 all mean "very" in various registers.

 The Formality Trap: When You Learn Korean From People Your Own Age

-Picking up casual speech from peers and then using it with everyone is one of the most socially consistent mistakes I see across all nationalities — but the way it plays out differs significantly depending on where a learner comes from.
+Picking up casual speech from friends and then using it with everyone — that's one of the most common mistakes I see.
+But how it plays out is different depending on where you're from.

 The general pattern is straightforward: learners absorb the speech of whoever teaches them.
 If your Korean input comes primarily from friends your own age, you will sound like a Korean person your age speaking to a close friend — which is completely appropriate in exactly that context and noticeably wrong in almost every other one.
 Using 반말 with someone older, a teacher, a colleague, or anyone in a position of authority isn't just grammatically incorrect.
-It registers as a social misstep in a way that's hard to fully convey to learners who come from cultures where speech level doesn't encode relationship status so directly.
+It's a social mistake — and a pretty serious one.
+Especially if you come from a culture where the way you talk doesn't really change based on who you're talking to.

-But the most memorable version of this mistake I've encountered came from a Japanese student.
+But the best example of this actually came from a Japanese student.
 In Japanese, 당신 — which Korean borrowed and uses in limited, specific contexts — functions as a respectful second-person pronoun.
 It's the kind of word you might use to address someone formally, the way you'd say "you" in a careful, elevated register.

 My student had internalized this.
 So when he started learning Korean, he applied the same logic: 당신 must be the polite, safe way to address people.
 He used it with everyone.
 Friends, adults, strangers, teachers. "당신은 밥 먹었습니까?" he would ask, with complete sincerity and careful grammar.